Carlos González (baseball): Colorado Rockies

 On November 12, 2008, González was traded with Huston Street and Greg Smith to the Colorado Rockies for Matt Holliday.
 After what many called a disappointing season with Oakland, González spent most of the season with the Rockies Triple-A affiliate, the Colorado Springs Sky Sox.
 After a series of injuries to the Rockies outfield, González was called up and started slowly, but eventually began to produce, proving himself as a nice combination of power and speed atop the lineup.
-In the 2009 National League Division Series against the Philadelphia Phillies, González tied the franchise record for the most hits in an NLDS with 10, and led the NLDS and ALDS in batting average with .588 in four games.
-In his 2010 season, he finished in the top 5 in home runs, batting average, RBIs, and runs scored in the National League.
+In the National League Division Series against the Philadelphia Phillies, González tied the franchise record for the most hits in an NLDS with 10, and led the NLDS and ALDS in batting average with .588 in four games.

 On July 31, 2010, in a game against the Chicago Cubs, González hit for the cycle, including a walk-off home run on the first pitch in the bottom of the 9th inning.
 He became the first player since Dwight Evans of the Boston Red Sox in 1984 to hit a walk-off home run for the cycle, according to the Elias Sports Bureau.
 Manager Jim Tracy labeled González as not just a five-tool player, but a "six-tool player."
 Only four other players in major league baseball history had completed a cycle with a game-ending homer: Ken Boyer (1961), César Tovar (1972), George Brett (1979), Dwight Evans (1984).
 Nolan Arenado repeated the feat in 2017 to make it six total players in major league history.

-In 2010, González garnered serious consideration as a candidate for the National League MVP award, along with St. Louis Cardinals first baseman Albert Pujols and Cincinnati Reds first baseman Joey Votto, as well as a Triple Crown candidate with the above-mentioned first basemen.
-However, González fell short on home runs and narrowly missed having the most RBI, but did manage to win the NL batting title in 2010 with a .336 average.
+In 2010, González finished in the top 5 in home runs, batting average, RBIs, and runs scored in the National League.
+He was a contender for the Triple Crown and National League MVP award, along with St. Louis Cardinals first baseman Albert Pujols and Cincinnati Reds first baseman Joey Votto.
+However, González fell short on home runs and narrowly missed having the most RBI but did manage to win the NL batting title in 2010 with a .336 average.
 He finished with 34 home runs, 117 RBI and a National League-leading 197 hits.
 He also led the National League in total bases (351) and power-speed number (29.5).